 Love it or hate it the standardized test is here to stay, at least for a while yet!
 There is no doubt that many schools now teach to the test and this is a sad state of affairs but who can blame them?
 We live in a world of statistics and tables and everybody is running for first place.In a perfect world children in primary school would learn a great deal through play, learning by doing and experiential learning before pencils and paper hit the room.

-Term 2 is here already for some and it’s NAPLAN time in Australia – the government website says:
+Term 2 is here already and for some it’s NAPLAN time in Australia – the government website says:

 “NAPLAN tests skills in literacy and numeracy that are developed over time through the school curriculum.
 Excessive test preparation using previous tests is not necessary or useful.”